brandonladen/brandonladen.github.io/pages/about.md

 My love for technology extends beyond the classrooms; I have participated in Software Development Hackathon challenges and developed effective solutions, like a missing children search tool, which is currently being incubated into the Children Protection Information Management System (CPIMS).

+I had the privilege of participating in the CA Cyber Security Bootcamp and Hackathon Series 2023, Kisumu edition.
+During this event, we successfully overcame various challenges, effectively demonstrating our prowess in the field of cybersecurity, while also fostering a spirit of innovation.

 One of my key strengths is my ability to lead and inspire others.
 I am often appointed as a leader in various gatherings due to my willingness to help guide and support others.
 I believe that a true leader is someone who leads by example, and I strive to embody this philosophy in all aspects of my life.

 My everyday motivation is to never quit, no matter how difficult a challenge may seem.
 Instead, I believe in taking a step back, resting, and then returning with renewed focus and determination.